 Filling the wobbler is easy, as you can unscrew the head rather than threading kibble via the exit hole.
 It’s also dishwasher-safe and made from a durable, food-grade polymer.

-If I have one complaint about the Wobbler, it’s that you can’t adjust the size of the hole (and hence the difficulty).
+If we have one complaint about the Wobbler, it’s that you can’t adjust the size of the hole (and hence the difficulty).
 Even the smallest size Wobbler may also be too big for tiny dog breeds, such as chihuahuas, as it’s bigger than it looks in the promotional photos.
 For the price, it’s an excellent and almost chew-proof puzzle toy though.

 Rebecca’s Thoughts: